I-2-6-74.Testimony of a Vocational Expert

 E. Conflicts With the Dictionary of Occupational Titles

 Before the ALJ may rely on a VE's testimony to support a disability decision, the ALJ must inquire on the record whether there are any conflicts between occupational evidence the VE provided and information contained in the Dictionary of Occupational Titles (DOT), including its companion publication, the Selected Characteristics of Occupations Defined in the Revised Dictionary of Occupational Titles (SCO), published by the U. S. Department of Labor.
 The ALJ must identify and obtain a reasonable explanation for any such conflict.
-The ALJ also must explain in the decision how he or she resolved any identified conflict.
+The ALJ also must explain in the decision how the ALJ resolved any identified conflict.
 See Social Security Ruling 00-4p: Titles II and XVI: Use of Vocational Expert and Vocational Specialist Evidence, and Other Reliable Occupational Information in Disability Decisions.